-10 Roles and responsibilities of those within (insert name of your organisation)
+9. Roles and responsibilities of those within (insert name of your organisation)

-- 10.1 (insert name of your organisation) is committed to having the following in place: - 10.1.1 A Lead Safeguarding/Welfare Officer to produce and disseminate guidance and resources to support the policy and procedures. - 10.1.2 A clear line of accountability within the organisation for work on promoting the welfare of all adults. - 10.1.3 Procedures for dealing with allegations of abuse or poor practice against members of staff and volunteers. - 10.1.4 A Steering Group or Case Management or Case Referral Group that effectively deals with issues, manages concerns and refers to a disciplinary panel where necessary (i.e. where concerns arise about the behaviour of someone within (insert name of your organisation). - 10.1.5 A Disciplinary Panel will be formed as required for a given incident, if appropriate and should a threshold be met. - 10.1.6 Arrangements are in place to work effectively with other organisations to safeguard and promote the welfare of adults, including arrangements for sharing information. - 10.1.7 Appropriate whistle blowing procedures and an open and inclusive culture that enables safeguarding and equality and diversity issues to be addressed.
+- (insert name of your organisation) is committed to having the following in place: - A Lead Safeguarding/Welfare Officer to produce and disseminate guidance and resources to support the policy and procedures. - A clear line of accountability within the organisation for work on promoting the welfare of all adults. - Procedures for dealing with allegations of abuse or poor practice against members of staff and volunteers. - A Steering Group or Case Management or Case Referral Group that effectively deals with issues, manages concerns and refers to a disciplinary panel where necessary (i.e. where concerns arise about the behaviour of someone within (insert name of your organisation). - A Disciplinary Panel will be formed as required for a given incident, if appropriate and should a threshold be met. - Arrangements to work effectively with other organisations to safeguard and promote the welfare of adults, including arrangements for sharing information. - Appropriate whistle blowing procedures and an open and inclusive culture that enables safeguarding and equality and diversity issues to be addressed. - Clear codes of conduct are in place for coaches, participants, officials, spectators and other relevant individuals.

-11 Good practice, poor practice and abuse
+10. Good practice, poor practice and abuse